“A magical oasis 10 minutes from the medina with rooms arranged as a traditional village, with gardens, pools, restaurants, souks and a spa”

-The double and twin rooms have different layouts, but all are decorated with handcrafted furniture, textiles made on site, and antiques purchased at local markets.
-The doubles have four-poster beds, and all have sitting areas, a fireplace and a private garden or terrace.
+Rooms and Suites have different layouts, but all are decorated with handcrafted furniture, textiles made on site, and antiques purchased at local markets.
+Many have four-poster beds, all have sitting areas, a fireplace and a private garden or terrace.

-Whichever you choose, you’ll find a daily changing French/Moroccan menu which showcases fresh, seasonal ingredients, much grown on the property in the large biodynamic garden.
-Expect a variety of soups and tarts, along with quail, lamb and seafood dishes and a well-chosen wine list.
-Spicy tagines served in distinctive cone-shaped pots are a particular staple.
-It’s tasty enough but not gourmet, although you’re welcome to make special requests if there’s anything in particular that you fancy.
+Whichever you choose, you’ll find a daily changing French/Moroccan menu showcasing fresh, seasonal ingredients grown in the property's large biodynamic garden.
+Our classic chicken, olive and lemon tagine was excellent.
+You can also expect a variety of soups and tarts, along with seafood dishes and a well-chosen wine list.
+For evening drinks, there’s a smart Art-Deco cocktail bar adjacent to reception.

-No specific kids’ meals, but special requests will be accommodated wherever possible - just ask
+No specific kids’ meals, but special requests will be accommodated wherever possible - just ask.

 The grounds include unfenced pools and lily ponds.